gvec-group/gvec/docs/user/theory.md

 Simple examples of $h$ are given by the periodic cylinder $(x,y,z) := (q^1,q^2,\zeta)$ and the conventional cylindrical representation $(x,y,z) := (q^1 \cos\zeta,q^1 \sin\zeta,q^2)$.
-As mentioned in the introduction, a new possibility for $h$ is the G-Frame, a flexible coordinate frame which is moving along a closed curve and is fully user-defined, details are given in {cite}`Hindenlang_2025`.
+A new possibility for $h$ is the G-Frame, a flexible coordinate frame which is moving along a closed curve and is fully user-defined, details are given in {cite}`Hindenlang_2025`.

 It is always assumed that $(x,y,z) = h(q^1,q^2,q^3)$ is an orientation-preserving coordinate transformation, i.e., the Jacobian determinant is strictly positive, $\det (Dh) > 0$.
 (Here and in the following $D$ denotes the derivative operator.)
 For the composition $f = h \circ \tilde{X}$ to be defined, the function $\tilde{X}$ must take values in the domain of definition of $h$.
 This is the only constraint that links $h$ and $\tilde{X}$.
 In addition, we require (independently of $h$) that
 \begin{equation*}